Texas Medical Malpractice Insurance

 The cost of your malpractice coverage can vary greatly due to a number of factors, including your claims history, the type of patient interactions you have, the insurance company you are placed with and more.
 Cunningham Group created this premium estimation tool by drawing from its database of thousands of physician clients.
 Below are five malpractice estimation premium buckets to gauge how expensive your coverage should be.
 The buckets are numbered 1 to 5 — with #1 being the least expensive and #5 the most costly.

-Best Medical malpractice insurance companies in Texas.
+Best Texas medical malpractice insurance companies

 - Texas Medical Liability Trust